nik-yo/Resume/master.md

 - Managed projects and versions in VSTS.
 - Explored jReport as part of reporting tools due diligence.
 - Implemented custom logger in ASP.NET Web API applications using log4net.
-- Added feature to manage meetings and appointments using Exchange Web Services (EWS).
 - Wrote JavaScript query string parser.
 - Troubleshot partner company's issue using cURL.
 - Developed app to process scheduled reports.
 - Moved application error handler to a central location.
 - Installed Ubiquity ToughSwitch to enable multiple VoIP phones.
+{{- end}}
+- Developed and released WorkView mobile app for iOS and Android with ASP.NET Web API backend.
+- Generated scheduled reports in PDF (Tallcomponents TallPDF.NET) and in Excel with embedded macro (EPPlus).
+- Enabled import of projects and to-dos from Basecamp3 to WorkView.
+- Created Gantt chart of projects and tasks programmatically using DayPilot Gantt.
+- Added feature to manage meetings and appointments using Exchange Web Services (EWS).
 {{- end -}}
 {{ if .AfterAug2012 }}